esdc-devcop/esdc-devcop.github.io/strategy/overview.md

 ### Recommendations & Guides

-We are commited to being open to requests for new and updated recommendations and guides on anything the community wants more details on.
+We are committed to being open to requests for new and updated recommendations and guides on anything the community wants more details on.

 * [Make a Recommendation Request](https://github.com/esdc-devcop/recommendations/issues/new?assignees=&labels=request&template=recommendation-request.md&title=Request%3A+)
 * [Make a Guide (How to...)
 Request](https://github.com/esdc-devcop/guides/issues/new?assignees=&labels=request&template=guide-request.md&title=Request%3A+)